maxime-tournier/maxime-tournier.github.com/notes/quaternions.md

 Geometrically, we look for the intersection of an affine line with the hyperbolic paraboloid $$z = x y$$.
-An easy way to solve this equation is to convert the paraboloid to the normal form:
+An easy way to solve this equation is to convert the paraboloid to the implicit equation (normal form):

 $$ \block{x + y}^2 - \block{x - y}^2 = 4z $$